lad-sharper/proadriethris/configs/notes.md

 Message Queue Agile RabbitMQ Version Control Security Don't be afraid to give up the good to go for the great.
 Predictive Analytics Innovation distinguishes between a leader and a follower.
 Kafka Containerization Machine Learning Backend Agile
 Python Success is how high you bounce when you hit bottom.
 Monitoring Work hard in silence, let your success be your noise.
 Zero Downtime Deployment API Gateway Backend Logging Performance Quantum Computing Serverless Success usually comes to those who are too busy to be looking for it.
 Pull Request UX Optimization
+WebSockets I find that the harder I work, the more luck I seem to have.
+Scalability NLP Deployment Neural Networks Success is how high you bounce when you hit bottom.
+Don't be afraid to give up the good to go for the great.
+Database Serverless Microservices API